AIoT-Group-UoP/crossai/README.md

 > It offers a collection of State-of-the-Art Neural Network architectures, built on top of `TensorFlow`.
 These model
 > topologies are designed to analyze Time Series data within both the 1D and 2D domains.

+### Explainable AI (XAI)
+> It delivers Explainable AI (XAI) mechanisms for interpreting the AI models' exports to actual exports of interest,
+> as well as functionalities and algorithms for measuring the models' Trustworthiness and Robustness.
+> The implementation is based on the following study:
+> Tzamalis, Pantelis, Andreas Bardoutsos, Dimitris Markantonatos, Christoforos Raptopoulos, Sotiris Nikoletseas,
+> Xenophon Aggelides, and Nikos Papadopoulos.
+"End-to-end Gesture Recognition Framework for the Identification of
+> Allergic Rhinitis Symptoms."
+In 2022 18th International Conference on Distributed Computing in Sensor
+> Systems (DCOSS), pp. 25-34.
+IEEE, 2022.

+Next steps: Add Generative AI State-of-the-Art Neural Network Topologies.

 ## Citing CrossAI

 If you use CrossAI in a scientific publication, we would appreciate citations, using the following Bibtex entry: